 Embark on the road trip of a lifetime on the stunning west coast of America.
-From Seattle to the Grand Canyon and everywhere noteworthy in between, this trip is the perfect combination of the Pacific Northwest and Southwest America.
+From Seattle to the Grand Canyon and everywhere noteworthy in between, this teen tour is the perfect combination of the Pacific Northwest and Southwest America in one USA adventure!

 In the Pacific Northwest, climb to the top of the Space Needle in Seattle.
 Explore quirky Portland and hike through Oregon’s stunning national park to hidden waterfalls and the famous crater lake.
 Adrenaline junkies can even try skiing or boarding on a volcano!